ConfederacyOfGaia/Gaia/dms-guide.md

 The Zoon were originally from Eshen.
 When Esh was destroyed, they left, like all the others, but took to living on the Sea of Fallen Stars.

 - The leader of the Zoon is an older human (bard) named Hagbard Celine.
 (We'll see if anyone gets the reference.)

-- They have a few bards, but are mostly soldiers, sailors, and fisherman.
+- They have a few bards, but are mostly sailors, fisherman, merchants, and soldiers.
 - They are known for their honesty and their ability to see through lies.
-All Zoon are proficient in Insight, and all bards will have Expertise in it.
+All Zoon are proficient in Insight, and all Zoon bards will have Expertise in it.
 - They are thought to be very wealthy, but no one knows for sure.
   - They are, but they don't keep most of their wealth on their barges.
 They have a series of money laundering/shells set up throughout the Confederacy.